 As a country in general, France has a lot to offer for people of all ages.
 With an estimated 17 million British visitors a year alone, it is fair to say it is an extremely popular tourist destination.
-Given this fact, we thought you might like to take a look at the following list to explore a variety of places to check out across Northern France; with a range of activities including historical events and live performances in stadiums there is something for all types of holidaymakers!
+Given this fact, we thought you might like to take a look at the following list to explore a variety of places to check out when visiting Northern France; with a range of activities including historical events and live performances in stadiums there is something for all types of holidaymakers!

 St Brevin les Pins